dart-lang/site-www/src/_guides/language/language-tour.md

 ### Strings

 A Dart string is a sequence of UTF-16 code units.
-(When Dart is compiled to JavaScript, the string representation remains the same.)
 You can use either single or double quotes to create a string:

 <?code-excerpt "misc/lib/language_tour/built_in_types.dart (quoting)"?>